netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## UC1 - Modeling of server capabilities

-   System capabilities might be represented as system-defined data nodes in the model.
+   System capabilities might be represented as immutable configuration.
    Configurable data nodes might need constraints specified as "when", "must" or "path" statements to ensure that configuration is set according to the system's capabilities.
 For example,